 California is a pure comparative fault state.
-When you recover money for your losses, the amount you recover is reduced by your percentage of responsibility.
+Basically, when you recover money for your losses, the amount you recover is reduced by your percentage of responsibility.

 For example, if you were 30 percent at fault for an accident and suffered losses amounting to $100,000, the award would be $70,000 ($100,000 minus 30 percent fault).

-For example, if a motorcyclist did not wear a helmet and suffered a severe head or neck injury, insurance companies could argue the motorcycle rider was at fault.
-If their injury was a broken leg, the fact that the motorcycle rider did not have a helmet on is not a considering factor when deciding responsibility.
+Let’s say a motorcyclist did not wear a helmet and suffered a severe head or neck injury.
+Undeniably, insurance companies could argue the motorcycle rider was at fault.
+Now, let’s say the injury was a broken leg.
+The fact that the motorcycle rider did not have a helmet on is not a considering factor when deciding responsibility.

 Try not to give a recorded phone interview to the adverse insurance company following an accident.
 Even if you choose to give a phone interview, you must talk to a bike accident lawyer first.
 Many of the best motorcycle accident attorneys offer free consultations.

-Do your homework before signing any contract with a lawyer.
-Spend a little time learning about the past cases of accidents involving motorbikes, and reading about former clients of an attorney.
+Hire an attorney before you speak with the insurance company.
 Referrals from family and friends can be a starting point, but it is essential that you feel comfortable with the motorcycle accident lawyer you are going to hire.